-Carriers and authorized service providers must register with the CBSA’s Electronic Commerce Unit (ECU) to have their profile created or updated for the new message and notification transactions.
+Carriers and authorized service providers must register with the CBSA's Technical Commercial Client Unit (TCCU) to have their profile created or updated for the new message and notification transactions.

-Detailed information on transmitting the CACM is available in the ACI/eManifest Non-Highway Conveyance Arrival Certification Message Implementation Guide available on the ECU section of the CBSA Web site.
+Detailed information on transmitting the CACM is available in the ACI/eManifest Non-Highway Conveyance Arrival Certification Message Implementation Guide available on the EDI section of the CBSA Web site.

 For additional information about this requirement, please contact the eManifest Help Desk at firstname.lastname@example.org.